SummerSlam (2009): Storylines

 WWE Intercontinental Champion Rey Mysterio Jr. had been the target of Dolph Ziggler since July.
 The two met at Night of Champions, only to see Mysterio retain the title.
 Ziggler regained his contender status on the August 7 episode of SmackDown by defeating R-Truth, Mike Knox, and Finlay in a fatal four-way.

 Inside Staples Center during SummerSlam.
-The venue hosted the event again the following year.
+The venue would host the event for the next five years.

 Stemming from his previous rivalry with Randy Orton, Triple H started to target Orton's Legacy associates, Ted DiBiase Jr. and Cody Rhodes.
 Triple H failed to win a Beat the Clock challenge to face Orton in a match with Rhodes when DiBiase distracted him for sufficient time.
 After losing a handicap match against the two the following week, Triple H stated that he was going to get a partner, hinting throughout the show that he intended to reform D-Generation X with Shawn Michaels.
 A week later, it was revealed that Triple H had convinced Michaels, who was working as a chef at a corporate cafeteria, to quit his job and return at SummerSlam to face DiBiase and Rhodes in a tag team match.

 At The Bash, The Great Khali was assaulted with a steel chair by Kane in his match with Dolph Ziggler.
 The following weeks saw both men interfere in each other's matches with Kane running away from his adversary any time Khali made his way to gain a measure of revenge.
 On the August 7 episode of SmackDown, Kane attacked Khali from behind before kidnapping Khali's translator, Ranjin Singh.
 The following week, it was revealed that Kane was holding Singh hostage in a backstage room at Rexall Place in Edmonton, Alberta, interrogating and abusing him, before Khali found him, leading to Kane beating down on Khali.
 The following week, a match between the two was scheduled for SummerSlam.

 After Jack Swagger was moved to the Raw brand, he had a verbal confrontation with Montel Vontavious Porter, which led to MVP challenging the former to a fight, which was declined by Swagger on the grounds of his unwillingness to "fight criminals", referring to MVP's previous incarceration.
 The coming weeks saw Swagger and MVP interfere in each other's business before MVP challenged Swagger on the August 17 episode of Raw.
 After Swagger got himself disqualified, another match was scheduled for SummerSlam.